khamseaffan/Java-Programming-Course/README.md

 # Java-Programming-Course

-This repo contains all the course excersise i have completed in **Java 17 Masterclass**, by *Tim Buchalka*
+This repo contains all the course exercises I have completed in **Java 17 Masterclass**, by *Tim Buchalka*